asiminah/asiminah.github.io/_pages/publications.md

 **In Preparation:**
 1. John Cullinan, Asimina S. Hamakiotes and Gabrielle Scullard, *The probability of non-isomorphic group structures of isogenous elliptic curves in finite field extensions, II*.
-2. Asimina S. Hamakiotes and \'Alvaro Lozano-Robledo,
+2. Asimina S. Hamakiotes and Álvaro Lozano-Robledo, *Elliptic curves with complex multiplication and abelian division fields*.

 **Undergraduate honors thesis:**
 1. Asimina S. Hamakiotes, *The Distribution of the Greatest Common Divisors of Elements in Quadratic Integer Rings*, Baruch College CUNY Library (2020) ([academicworks](https://academicworks.cuny.edu/bb_etds/99/)).